-Raised primarily on Motown in Detroit, Robert Hood's family was enveloped in music: his mother recorded a 45' locally, his uncle managed jazz and R&B bands, his grandmother's first cousin was Berry Gordy, his father was a jazz musician (piano, drums, and trumpet).
-Robert followed his father's footsteps at a young age, picking up trumpet in the school band.
-But, distracted by youth, it wasn't long before he swapped the trumpet for vinyl, obsessively focussing on the arrangements, musicality and instrumentation of the records he cherished.
-His zealous interest in production guided him to a pawn shop, where he picked up some basic equipment and began recording demos.
+Many of today's 'minimal' enthusiasts may not actually be familiar with its creator - Robert Hood.
+Raised on Motown in Detroit, Robert Hood's family was enveloped in music: his mother recorded a 45' locally, his uncle managed jazz and R&B bands, his grandmother's first cousin was Berry Gordy, and his father was a jazz musician (piano, drums, and trumpet).
+Hood picked up trumpet in the school band but later turned to vinyl, obsessively focussing on the arrangements, musicality and instrumentation of the records he cherished.
+His interest in production guided him to a pawn shop, where he picked up some basic equipment and began recording demos.
 Unable to find someone able to do "some kind of political abstract MCing - a cross between Chuck D and Q-Tip," Robert laid down his own lyrics on his productions.
-Eventually, a fortuitous introduction to a well-connected musician, Mike Clark (a.k.a.
-Agent X), led to him eventually pass on a demo to a key player in underground Detroit, Mike Banks.
-Instantly enamoured with his lyrical styling, Mike Banks and Jeff Mills took Robert on board as an MC for 2 tracks on a compilation they were putting together.
+A fortuitous introduction got a demo of his in the hands of Mike Banks and Jeff Mills.
+Enamoured with his lyrical styling, they took him on board as an MC for 2 tracks on a compilation they were putting together.
 As Robert's productions grew stronger, the incomparable Underground Resistance crew formed, putting political outrage to an experimental beat, and Robert found his place as a seminal member, the "Minister of Information."
-With UR, Robert forged a path for himself, creating a simple yet powerful sound that fully encompassed the Detroit ethos, but also pushed unparalleled levels of imagination.
+With UR, Hood forged a path for himself, creating a simple yet powerful sound that fully encompassed the Detroit ethos, but also pushed unparalleled levels of imagination.

-It's no wonder Robert Hood is so easily able to see music as an art form, being a visual artist himself (Robert is also an illustrator, creating pencil, charcoal and graphite renderings).
-On fabric 39, he wondrously illustrates emotive, scenic and rippling pictures through layered, hypnotic techno blends.
-The no-nonsense, trend-defying mix doesn't timidly tiptoe around the obvious; it boldly stomps right through the unfamiliar and unforeseen.
-Fabric 39 stands equidistant between extremes - yin and yang, head and feet, up and down, black and white - indeed, that "grey area" embodied to disc.
-It is simplified, intelligent music that moves and challenges at a fast, unrelenting pace, imaginatively mimicking the feeling of Detroit itself in all its industrial glory.
-Robert Hood takes stripped-back minimalism and sets beauty to a beat, pours emotions through hi-hats, sings with undulating rhythms and gives machines a tangible feeling of humanity.
+Being a visual artist as well - he is an illustrator creating pencil, charcoal and graphite renderings, Robert Hood is able to see music as an art form.
+On fabric 39 he draws emotive, scenic and rippling pictures through layered, hypnotic techno blends.
+The no-nonsense, trend-defying mix boldly stomps right through the unfamiliar and unforeseen. fabric 39 is intelligent music that moves and challenges at a fast, unrelenting pace, imaginatively mimicking the feeling of Detroit itself in all its industrial glory.
+Hood takes stripped-back minimalism and sets beauty to a beat, pours emotions through hi-hats, sings with undulating rhythms and gives machines a tangible feeling of humanity.